ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 4- Calling Convention
 5- Name Mangling

-I have short questions to all of them.
+I have short answers to all of them.

 1- VM RAM is unaligned, everything is packed tightly.